jnozzi/cocoadev.com/markdown/CustomControlInNibNotReleased.md

 ----

-General/HowToDuplicateAViewFromTheNib may contain an interesting twist on this stuff
+HowToDuplicateAViewFromTheNib may contain an interesting twist on this stuff